Semi-Permanent Fences: the Ultimate Solution for Stability and Security

 Step 1: Drive steel posts into the ground

 Start by hammering the support posts into the ground using a fence post driver.
-Specifics related to your fence product or job site may vary the depth to which you should bury the posts.
+Specifics related to your fence product or job site may affect the depth to which you should bury the posts.
 However, a good rule of thumb is to have about a third of the post’s length underground.

-In most cases, this will result in posts driven at least a couple of feet into the ground.
+In most cases, this will result in posts being driven at least a couple of feet into the ground.
 However, you may also want to consider variables like the following when determining depth:

 • Does your location experience heavy frost?
 If so, go deeper to offset the potential effects of frost heave.